 Federal law requires that, as soon as a student becomes 18, is emancipated by a court, or enrolls in a postsecondary institution, control of the records goes to the student.
-The parents may continue to have access to the records, however, if the student is a dependent for tax purposes and under limited circumstances when there is a threat to the health and safety of the student or other individuals.
+However, the parent may continue to have access to the records if the student is a dependent for tax purposes, and under limited circumstances, when there is a threat to the health and safety of the student or other individuals.
 FERPA permits the disclosure of personally identifiable information from a student's education records, without written consent of the parent or eligible student in the following circumstances:

 - District school officials have what federal law refers to as a "legitimate educational interest" in a student's records.
-School officials would include board members and employees, such as the superintendent, administrators, principals, teachers, school counselors, diagnosticians, and support staff including district health or district medical staff; a person or company with whom the district has contracted or allowed to provide a particular institutional service or function (such as an attorney, consultant, third-party vendor that offers online programs or software, auditor, medical consultant, therapist, school resource officer, or volunteer); a parent or student serving on a school committee; or a parent or student assisting a school official in the performance of his or her duties.
-"Legitimate educational interest" in a student's records includes working with the student; considering disciplinary or academic actions, the student's case or an individualized education program (IEP) for a student with disabilities; compiling statistical data; reviewing an educational record to fulfill the official's professional responsibility to the school and the student; or investigating or evaluating programs. - To authorized representatives of various governmental agencies including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, TEA, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers or other child welfare representatives, in certain cases. - Individuals or entities granted access in response to a subpoena or court order. - To another school, school district/system or institution of postsecondary education to which a student seeks or intends to enroll or in which he or she is already enrolled. - In connection with financial aid for which a student has applied or which the student has received.
+School officials would include board members and employees, such as the superintendent, administrators, and principals; teachers, school counselors, diagnosticians, and support staff (including district health or district medical staff); a person or company with whom the district has contracted or allowed to provide a particular institutional service or function (such as an attorney, consultant, third-party vendor that offers online programs or software, auditor, medical consultant, therapist, school resource officer, or volunteer); a person appointed to serve on a team to support the district's safe and supportive school program; a parent or student serving on a school committee; or a parent or student assisting a school official in the performance of his or her duties.
+"Legitimate educational interest" in a student's records includes working with the student; considering disciplinary or academic actions, the student's case or an individualized education program (IEP) for a student with disabilities; compiling statistical data; reviewing an educational record to fulfill the official's professional responsibility to the school and the student; or investigating or evaluating programs. - To authorized representatives of various governmental agencies including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, TEA, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers, or in certain cases, other child welfare representatives.

-- To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school, in order to develop, validate, or administer predictive tests; administer student aid programs, or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses information it has designated as directory information [see Objecting to the Release of Directory - Information for opportunities to prohibit this disclosure].
+- Individuals or entities granted access in response to a subpoena or court order. - To another school, school district/system or institution of postsecondary education to which a student seeks or intends to enroll or in which he or she is already enrolled. - In connection with financial aid for which a student has applied or which the student has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school, in order to develop, validate, or administer predictive tests; administer student aid programs, or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses information it has designated as directory information [see Objecting to the Release of Directory Information for opportunities to prohibit this disclosure].